Things to do in Minneapolis & St Paul this weekend!

 450 Apple Orchard Rd, White Bear Lake, MN 55110

-This might be a maze for the big kids; plan to spend 20-30 minutes in the corn.
+This might be a maze for your middle-sized kids; plan to spend about 20 minutes in the corn.
 Get the complete lineup of fall entertainment at Pine Tree’s website.
 11am-3pm.

 8846 Highway 10 Ramsey, MN 55303